September 23, 2013

 Today’s relentless digital marketplace demands that you constantly engage in an explicit process of evaluating emerging technology for business value.
 You need to continually transition through the emerging technology lifecycle: take stock of what you have, pinpoint its position in the business ecosystem and analyze and refresh your portfolio.
 Acquire the skills you need to run successful pilots.
 Get back to building apps and being amazing from the inside out.

 Recently, we asked over 1,100 business and technology executives in our Digital IQ survey how they evaluate emerging technology.
 Half of top performers—those companies that reside in the top quartile of their industry—say they have a dedicated innovation team compared to 38% of other respondents.
 Most companies assemble teams on the fly or depend on outsiders.
 Not surprisingly, top performers are also much more likely to say their capital investments in strategic technologies support business growth.

 That’s why today we are launching our new Emerging Technologies blog.
 We’ve pulled together a cadre of thought leaders at the intersection of business and emerging technology to blog for you and answer your questions.
 We want to help you evaluate emerging technologies for business value and to navigate the resulting changes to people, processes and technology portfolios.
 Specifically, some upcoming topics include: “Catering to the Always-on Customer,” “Applying Discipline to Digital Disruption” and ”The Next Phase of Agile Development.”

 As we rollout this blog, we want to inspire and inform you, but more importantly, learn from your experiences.
 What questions do you have about emerging technology?
 What would you like to see us address?
-Let us know in the comments or write me directly.
-We hope you join us by subscribing and commenting.
+Let us know in the comments.